marinabeshai/publicinterest/README.md

 # publicinterest

+- One could imagine looking at the timing of buy and sell (of the same asset) for him, or several.
 - Need to look at what other people have done.
 - Need to research types of graphs particularly for the csv_breakdowns and what should be in the graphs.
     - See what people have made (NYT and WSJ).